-Greenhouse gas emissions associated with bioenergy are often temporally dispersed and can be a mixture of long-term forcers (such as carbon dioxide) and short-term forcers (such as methane).
+The greenhouse gas emissions associated with bioenergy are often temporally dispersed and can be a mixture of long-term forcers (such as carbon dioxide) and short-term forcers (such as methane).
 These factors affect the timing and magnitude of climate-change impacts associated with bioenergy in ways that cannot be clearly communicated with a single metric.
-This is critical as key comparisons that determine incentives and policy for bioenergy are based upon climate-change impacts expressed as “carbon dioxide equivalent”.
-This paper explores these issues further, presents a spreadsheet tool to facilitate quick assessment of these temporal effects and examines alternative ways to consider “carbon dioxide equivalence”.
+This is critical as key comparisons that determine incentives and policy for bioenergy are based upon climate-change impacts expressed as carbon dioxide equivalent calculated with GWP100.